apache/flink/docs/setup/config.md

 Where `#slots per TM` are the [number of slots per TaskManager](#configuring-taskmanager-processing-slots) and `#TMs` are the total number of task managers.

-Network buffers are a critical resource for the communication layers.
-They are used to buffer records before transmission over a network, and to buffer incoming data before dissecting it into records and handing them to the application.
-A sufficient number of network buffers is critical to achieve a good throughput.

-In general, configure the task manager to have enough buffers that each logical network connection you expect to be open at the same time has a dedicated buffer.
-A logical network connection exists for each point-to-point exchange of data over the network, which typically happens at repartitioning- or broadcasting steps (shuffle phase).
-In those, each parallel task inside the TaskManager has to be able to talk to all other parallel tasks.
-Hence, the required number of buffers on a task manager is *total-degree-of-parallelism* (number of targets) \* *intra-node-parallelism* (number of sources in one task manager) \* *n*.
-Here, *n* is a constant that defines how many repartitioning-/broadcasting steps you expect to be active at the same time.

-Since the *intra-node-parallelism* is typically the number of cores, and more than 4 repartitioning or broadcasting channels are rarely active in parallel, it frequently boils down to `#slots-per-TM^2 * #TMs * 4`.

-To support for example a cluster of 20 8-slot machines, you should use roughly 5000 network buffers for optimal throughput.
+To support, for example, a cluster of 20 8-slot machines, you should use roughly 5000 network buffers for optimal throughput.

 Each network buffer has by default a size of 32 KiBytes.
-In the above example, the system would allocate roughly 300 MiBytes for network buffers.
+In the example above, the system would thus allocate roughly 300 MiBytes for network buffers.

 The number and size of network buffers can be configured with the following parameters: